+Chief Executive Officer, President, and Co-Founder

+Steve Yi

+Date: Novembe er 4, 2022 /s/ Steve Yi

+Company.

-Chief Executive Officer, President, and Co-Founder Steve Yi Date: August 5, , 2022 /s/ Steve Yi (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
-(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and
+(2) ~ all material respects, the financial condition and result of operations of the

 CERTIFICATION PURSUANT TO 18 U.S.C.
 SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002